Shinjan-saha/Computer-Network/EXP-1/README.md

 ### Take a decimal number from user.
 Convert it to different bases (e.g.: 2,8,16 etc.) and send those values to message queue.
 Write three separate programs to read and display the binary, octal and hex value from the message queue distinctively.

+## Note:- This Part is for 3 Sender 1 Reciever

 # Binary Sender Code:-